istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel8/README.md

    - Now you can [Peer the Virtual Networks](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) which are associated with the Load Balancer and the Jump VM.
 Once the Virtual Network peering is successful, both the VMs can communicate with each other.

-   - Once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
+   - Now go to the VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.

    - To obtain the Private IP of a RHEL VM, go to the VM details page.
 Under Settings section go to *Networking* and copy the NIC Private IP.
 Open a web browser inside the Jump VM, go to **http://<PRIVATE_IP_Address>:8080** and you should see the web page as follows.
 Use the same Private IP to login to the VM.